Skip to product information

 The Coffee

-The most refreshing and special coffee we have ever had in our roastery.
-A real summer drink with flavors of mint, blackcurrants, almonds and a hint of chocolate.
+The beans—and therefore the farmer behind our “Genial” coffee—have changed.
+Luckily, we were fortunate enough to find a very similar replacement: The Anaerobic Natural Castillo beans are equally refreshing, sweet and complex.
+A real summer drink with flavors of dark choc, plum, blackcurrant, mango, cherry.
+So sweet, so good!
 It's one of those taste experiences that leaves you thinking, "May I have another cup, please?" for hours after drinking it.

 We discovered this coffee thanks to Valentina Duque, the owner of Siruma Coffee.
-Valentina sent us the sample and added in a WhatsApp message, that we have to decide quickly, because the farmer Nestor is about to become famous and the coffee will be selling out very fast.
 After tasting the sample, we didn't have to think twice and bought two bags of 70 kg each.

 The Producer